 The market-difference measure is the most commonly used.
 This measure grants the difference in market value between the performance the claimant contracted for, and the performance that the claimant actually received, plus any consequential losses the claimant has suffered: The Caloric 2 Lloyd’s Rep 675.

 Reliance Loss Measure

-As an alternative to claiming profits that they should have obtained if the contract had been correctly performed, the claimant can instead claim any expenditure wasted due to the contract: Anglia Television v Reed 3 All ER 690.
-However, losses which the claimant would have incurred anyway if the defendant had performed are not recoverable: C&P Haulage v Middleton EWCA Civ 5.
+As an alternative to claiming profits that they should have obtained if the contract had been correctly performed, the claimant can instead claim expenditure wasted due to the contract: Anglia Television v Reed 3 All ER 690.
+However, this head of damage is not available where it would put the claimant in a better position than if the contract had been properly performed: C&P Haulage v Middleton EWCA Civ 5.

 Cost of Cure Measure

 As an alternative to the market-difference measure, the claimant can claim damages equal to the cost of repairing the defect or obtaining substitute performance.
 This measure is only available if the claimant actually intends to cure the performance and it is reasonable to do so: Ruxley Electronics and Construction Ltd v Forsyth AC 344.